inf-ufg-br/radoc-2022/doc/form-fluxos.md

 # Fluxos RADOC/SICAD+

-O docente pode relatar suas dificuldades sobre o RADOC/SICAD+, ou apresentar sugestões para a comissão.
+A Figura abaixo busca a esclarecer o **fluxo principal** para a inclusão de registros no RADOC, no contexto do SICAD+.

 <img src="../media/fluxo-principal.jpg" width="600">